JemRF/RF-Documentation/pages/sgateway/sgw-maintenance..md

 Step 4, disconnect to cable (C) shown with the arrow C in image R1 to the Transceiver.

-To install a new or replacement RTC, reverse the process.
+To install a new or replacement RTC, reverse the process. \
 Step 1.
-Install the RTC module
+Install the RTC module \
 Step 2.
-Connect the cable to the Transceiver.
+Connect the cable to the Transceiver.\
 Step 3.
-Close up the case
+Close up the case.\
 Step 4.
-Power up.
+Power up.\

 If the RTC modules is installed and working correctly, on the Network Details page, image R2, the Battery Clock will show Active.

 <img src="images/sgw-rtc-Active.jpg" width="425"/> R2

 If the RTC is installed and not working is indicated by: